-I hope you liked this post on what to wear in Belgium in spring.
+I hope you liked this post on what to wear in Belgium.
 Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Belgian full-time blogger Sofie goes in search of cultural and culinary experiences around the world and writes about them on Wonderful Wanderings.
 She doesn’t function without a cup of tea and is slightly addicted to Instagram and Facebook.